textileio/papers/draft.md

 4. Identical nodes are de-duplicated by design: there can only be one unique representation for every event.

-However, since Merkle-Clocks are logical clocks (see [@sec:LogicalClocks]),they cannot be used order divergent heads (or roots) alone.
-For example, in
-[@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-Clock.
+However, since Merkle-Clocks are logical clocks (see [@sec:LogicalClocks]), they cannot be used order divergent heads (or roots) alone.
+For example, in [@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-Clock.
 After the first replica writes event A, the second writes event A' and properly links to A.